 }

 and paste it in the Additional CSS section.
-The code simply sets the height of the main footer to 0.
+The code sets the height of the main footer to 0.
 So, the footer won’t be visible.
-After pasting the code, check out the preview section, and your footer will be gone.
+After pasting the code, check the preview section; your footer will be gone.

-Short and sweet, isn’t it?
+Short and sweet.
 The above code will hide your entire footer.
 However, if you check any Divi website, you will see that there are two footers available.

 - Main footer